Preventive medicine · Dogs and cats

 • Systematic cost estimate before any procedure

-What to expect on the day
+What to expect

-A structured visit, no surprises
+A structured visit, no surprises.

 1

-Welcome & record update
+Welcome and record update

-A few minutes to confirm information, note any recent changes (appetite, behaviour, medications) and update the medical record.
+A few minutes to confirm information, note any recent changes (appetite, behaviour, medications) and update the record.
 This is also the time to tell us what's on your mind.

 2

-Complete physical exam (≈ 15–25 min)
+Complete physical exam (≈ 15 to 25 min)

 3

-Discussion, prevention plan & cost estimate
+Discussion, prevention plan and cost estimate

 4